Patricia E. Kelly

-Patricia E. Kelly at the October 2025 grand opening of the Mary Fields Horse & Heritage Museum located on the campus of Ebony Horsewomen, Inc. in Hartford, CT.

-Patricia E. Kelly is an African-American urban cowgirl, and founder and CEO of the non-profit organization Ebony Horsewomen, Inc., in Hartford, Connecticut.
+Patricia E. Kelly (born c.
+1950) is an African-American urban cowgirl, and founder and CEO of the non-profit organization Ebony Horsewomen, Inc., in Hartford, Connecticut.
 She is a trained equestrian instructor, certified as a Master Urban Riding and Equine Husbandry instructor as well as an Equine Assisted Growth specialist.

 Kelly, considered an equestrian trailblazer, has been recognized as one of CNN’s Top 10 Heroes of 2014 and as one of Aetna’s Champions for Change.

 Early life

 Patricia was born and grew up in Hartford, Connecticut.
 It is one of the richest cities in the United States, but it has a great disparity between the rich and the poor.
 She felt the effects of such income inequality.